 Joe Smith, a Denver based trumpet player and bandleader, started playing music at the age of four when his grandmother introduced him to the blind pianist who lived behind her.
 At age five Joe began taking formal piano lessons.
 To keep him inspired and practicing his grandmother used to pay him ten cents an hour to practice after school.
 At the age of ten Joe picked up the trumpet and never looked back.

-Joe’s freelance trumpet experience has taken him across the United States and includes appearances with the Graystone Monarchs, the Jazz Band Ballers at the famous Spotted Cat in New Orleans, Louisiana, The Craig Gildner Big Band (Washington, DC), Michael Gamble and His Rhythm Serenaders (Asheville, NC), Falty & The Defects (Seattle, WA), Denver Philharmonic Orchestra (Denver, CO), Chico Chico (Austin, TX), Waller Creek Vipers (Austin, TX), and more.
+Joe’s freelance trumpet experience has taken him across the United States and includes appearances with the Jonathan Stout Orchestra, the Graystone Monarchs, the Jazz Band Ballers at the famous Spotted Cat in New Orleans, Louisiana, Greg Ruby's The Rhythm Runners, The Craig Gildner Big Band, Michael Gamble and His Rhythm Serenaders, Falty & The Defects, Denver Philharmonic Orchestra, Chico Chico, Waller Creek Vipers, Louis Colaiannia, and more.

 Joe Smith is also the owner and piano technician at 5280 Piano Tuning, based in Denver, Colorado.